-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 That, we guess, is the central question for anyone who watches this movie.
 Why was it necessary?

-Clearly, Paramount wanted to dip its beak one more time and Puzo, Coppola and Pacino all realized nice pay days.
+Clearly, Paramount wanted to dip its beak one more time, and Puzo, Coppola and Pacino all realized nice paydays.
 The film grossed over $66 million in the United States alone and garnered seven Academy Award nominations, including one for Best Supporting Actor for Garcia.
 But it was shut out on Oscar night—the only film in the trilogy not to win one of the coveted awards.

 Puzo originally wanted to call the movie The Death of Michael Corleone, but Paramount balked.
 The story is, however, a morality tale with a basic lesson—evil is punished.
 Michael Corleone’s attempt to repent is too little, too late.